The companion app for Alexa customers to set up devices, change settings, and see the displayed output from interactions with Alexa.

 A method for people to use voice input to interact with and control computers and devices.
 For a custom skill, the voice interface consists of a mapping between users' spoken utterances and the intents your cloud-based service can handle.
 See Interaction Model Schema.

-A command that the customer says to tell Alexa that they want to talk to her.
+A command that the customer says to start speaking with Alexa.
 For example, Alexa, open History Buff.
 Here, Alexa is the wake word.
 Alexa customers can select from a defined set of wake words: Alexa, Amazon, Echo, and Computer.

 The message delivered when a customer invokes a skill without a request.
 For example, Alexa, open Horoscope.
 Alexa would respond with a welcome message, such as: Welcome back to Horoscope.
 Which sign would you like to hear a daily horoscope for?